 PS.
 If you want explore this topic a bit more, check out these pieces I wrote:

 During this course, you will take a social media detox to rest your brain.
 You will explore 100 marketing options that don’t require social media.
-And you will develop a new marketing plan for your business.
-One that feels calm and inspiring.
+You will develop a new marketing plan for your business–one that feels calm and inspiring.